aaron-peloquin/tabletopdice-project/README.md

 </ttd-tray>
 ```
 ### &lt;ttd-tray&gt;
-This custom element wraps around all other &lt;ttd-*&gt; elements, handling click events and shared data between them.
+This custom element is **required** to wrap around all other &lt;ttd-*&gt; elements, handling click events and shared data between them.
 I opted to use this method, since it means you can run multiple instances of dice trays on a single page.

 Events that can be fired or listened to on this element:
 * **_updateHistory** dispatched whenever this.results is changed